ywong-nokia/openvpn-client/README.md

+Forked from ekristen.
+Add multiarch-builds and tags for OpenVPN.

 # Docker OpenVPN Client

-Original idea borrowed from https://github.com/dperson/openvpn-client

 1. You should add the generated openvpn client config to a directory, you can call it client.ovpn
 2. You should add the password for the private key in the `client.ovpn` to `client.pwd`